Toru Dutt: Early life and education

+A few years after her brother Abjie died at the age of fourteen, the family sailed for Europe as Toru's father hoped to give his daughters the best education.

 Life in Europe

 In 1869, when Dutt was 13, Dutt's family left India, making her and her sister some of the first Bengali girls to travel by sea to Europe.
 The family spent four years living in Europe, one in France and three in England.
 They also visited Italy and Germany.

-They first lived in France, from 1869 to 1870, in the south and in Paris.
-Dutt studied French in Nice and was briefly a student at a boarding school.
+They first lived in Nice, France for a few months where they stayed at a pension, studying French.

 In 1870, the family lived in Onslow Square, Brompton, London, where Dutt studied music.
 In 1871, they moved to Cambridge, where they remained until 1873.

 In 1872, the University of Cambridge offered a lecture series, "Higher Lectures for Women", which Toru Dutt attended with her sister Aru.
 At the time, women were not entitled to join the University of Cambridge and opportunities for higher education were limited.
 This was a chance for women to access University lectures, set up by a group that included the philosopher Henry Sidgwick and the suffragist Millicent Garrett Fawcett.
+Toru was especially drawn to the lectures by M. Bognel on French Literature.

 "Lectures for Ladies" became Newnham College in 1871, but Toru Dutt did not herself matriculate as a member, presumably because she was living in Cambridge and had no need for college accommodation.

 Her correspondence refers, however, to Merton Hall, the early name of Newnham College, and to Miss Clough as Principal of Newnham College.
 While not a member of a Cambridge college, Dutt would have had access to the college's intellectual discussions and critical thinking.

-At the end of 1872, Toru met and befriended Mary Martin, daughter of Reverend John Martin of Sidney Sussex College.
-The friendship developed further in correspondence after Toru's return to India.
+At the end of 1872, Toru became friends with Mary Martin, daughter of Reverend John Martin of Sidney Sussex College.
+After Toru's return to India, they kept in touch via letters.

-The family left Cambridge in 1873, living in St Leonards, Sussex from April to November 1873, and then returning to Calcutta.
+The family left Cambridge in 1873, living in St Leonards, Sussex from April to November 1873 (where the sisters also attended some classes), before their return to Calcutta.

-Later life

-When Toru Dutt returned to Calcutta in 1873 at the age of 17, she found it challenging to return to a culture that now seemed "an unhealthy place both morally and physically speaking" to her Europeanized and Christianized eyes.
-Her sister Aru died of consumption in 1872, aged twenty.
-Three years after returning, she wrote to Mary Martin, "I have not been to one dinner party or any party at all since we left Europe," and "If any friend of my grandmother happens to see me, the first question is, if I am married."
-Both remarks express frustration with what she found to be a restrictive and conservative society.
-However, she also recognized that Europe could not replace India as her true home.
-She took consolation in reinvigorating her studies of Sanskrit with her father and hearing her mother's stories and songs about India.